JanKalin/restore_net_use/README.md

   -h, --help            show this help message and exit --timeout TIMEOUT     Timeout in seconds for each NET USE operation
                         (default: 60)
-  --conntest CONNTEST CONNTEST
+  --conntest ADDR:PORT  Try connecting to ADDR:PORT as a test of general
-                        Try connecting to ADDR:PORT as a test of general connectivity.
-The default is Google's public DNS server (default: ['8.8.8.8', 53]) --conntimeout CONNTIMEOUT
+                        connectivity.
+The default is Google's public DNS server.
+Port 445 is SMB port (default: 8.8.8.8:53) --conntimeout CONNTIMEOUT
                         Timeout for connectivity test.
 Do not test if undefined (default: None)